digidem/mapbox-tile-copy/readme.md

 $ mapbox-tile-copy <file> <s3 url template>
 ```

+The file extension used on `<s3 url template>` will determine the format of raster tiles from gdal sources (tif, vrt).
+Accepted formats/extensions are `webp``jpg``jpeg``png`.
+Default compression options are [from mapnik](https://github.com/mapnik/mapnik/wiki/Image-IO#default-output-details).
+If no extension is given, format will default to `webp` or can be overridden with the argument `--format=jpeg`.

+By default, retina (512x512) tiles are created.
+Pass the argument `--retina=false` to create non-retina (256x256) tiles for raster tiles from gdal sources.

 #### Examples:

 Copy tiles from an mbtiles file to a folder in `my-bucket`: